Turkish invasion of Cyprus: Turkish settlers

 As a result of the Turkish invasion, the Parliamentary Assembly of the Council of Europe stated that the demographic structure of the island has been continuously modified as a result of the deliberate policies of the Turks.
 Following the occupation of Northern Cyprus, civilian settlers from Turkey began arriving on the island.
 Despite the lack of consensus on the exact figures, all parties concerned admitted that Turkish nationals began arriving in the northern part of the island in 1975.
 It was suggested that over 120,000 settlers came to Cyprus from mainland Turkey.
 This was a violation of the Article 49 of the Fourth Geneva Convention, which prohibits an occupier from transferring or deporting parts of its own civilian population into an occupied territory.

 UN Resolution 1987/19 (1987) of the "Sub-Commission On Prevention Of Discrimination And Protection Of Minorities", which was adopted on 2 September 1987, demanded "the full restoration of all human rights to the whole population of Cyprus, including the freedom of movement, the freedom of settlement and the right to property" and also expressed "its concern also at the policy and practice of the implantation of settlers in the occupied territories of Cyprus which constitute a form of colonialism and attempt to change illegally the demographic structure of Cyprus."

 In a report prepared by Mete Hatay on behalf of PRIO (Peace Research Institute Oslo), it was estimated that the number of Turkish mainlanders in the north who have been granted the right to vote is 37,000.
 This figure however excludes mainlanders who are married to Turkish Cypriots or adult children of mainland settlers as well as all minors.
 The report also estimates the number of Turkish mainlanders who have not been granted the right to vote, whom it labels as "transients", at a further 105,000.

 United States arms embargo on Turkey and Republic of Cyprus

 After the hostilities of 1974, the United States applied an arms embargo on both Turkey and Cyprus.
 The embargo on Turkey was lifted after three years by President Jimmy Carter, whereas the embargo on Cyprus remained in place for longer, having most recently been enforced on 18 November 1992.
-In December 2019, the US Congress lifted a decades-old arms embargo on Cyprus.
-On 2 September 2020, United States decided to lift embargo on selling "non-lethal" military goods to Cyprus for one year starting from 1 October.
+In December 2019, the US Congress lifted the decades-old arms embargo on Cyprus.
+On 2 September 2020, United States decided to lift the embargo on selling "non-lethal" military goods to Cyprus for one year starting from 1 October.
+Each year the US decided to renew its decision (the latest being September 2024), a move which was heavily criticised by Turkey.
+In August 2024, Cyprus and the US signed a defense cooperation agreement valid for the next five years; Turkey also condemned this agreement.